mozilla/bigquery-etl/docs/cookbooks/development_workflows.md

 command recreates them at the new location from local SQL templates and cleans up the originals.

+References (FROM clauses, routine calls, manifests) in local SQL/YAML files under the target dir are also rewritten to the new names, so downstream queries generated under the target path keep pointing at the migrated artifacts.

+If the target template includes `git.commit`, only the most recently modified commit's datasets are migrated — older commit deployments are left behind (clean those up with `./bqetl target clean` if no longer needed).
+The commit hash in dataset and artifact names is rewritten to the current `HEAD`, so the next deploy lands at the matching location instead of creating a parallel set of artifacts.

 Migrated tables reflect the BigQuery state at time of migration, not the current local SQL templates.
 If templates have drifted since the last deploy, migrated tables won't pick those changes up.
 Accept the deploy